 Plantain offers the best flavor in cool – cold weather from fall through spring.
 Our wild plantain usually dies back to the ground after heavy freezes, then re-emerges in the spring.
-Our domesticated ‘buckshorn’ plantain grew straight through our relatively mild 2018-19 winter uncovered.
+Our domesticated ‘buckshorn’ plantain grows straight through our relatively mild winters, even without cover/low tunnels.

-Seed shoots emerge as the weather warms in late winter – spring, and should be harvested while still firm and dense.
+Seed shoots emerge as the weather warms in late winter through spring, and should be harvested while still firm and dense.

 Edible weed #11.
 Purslane (Portulaca oleracea)

 The leaves, flowers, and seeds of purslane are edible.
 Purslane doesn’t pack a ton of flavor, but the flavor is mild and pleasant, not unlike lettuce.
 Purslane is a succulent, so it adds wonderful texture to various raw dishes (our favorite way to eat purslane is raw).

 Like grass-fed beef and eggs from truly free-range ducks/chickens, purslane packs a lot of omega-3 fatty acids.
 Purslane is also very high in Vitamins E and C.